bitovi/documentjs/docs/guides/contributing.md

 5. Edit source in `documentjs`.

-6. Regenerate site and check changes
+6. Regenerate site and check changes:

        documentjs.com> node node_modules/.bin/documentjs 0.0.0@../documentjs

-7. Checkin and push changes to documentjs.
+7. Check in and push changes to documentjs.

-8. Checkin and push gh-pages branch changes.
+8. Check in and push gh-pages branch changes.